Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Divisors.md

         printf("Even\n");
 }

+/*
+Check whether a number has exactly three distinct factors or not?
+If the square root of given number(say x^2) is prime then it must have exactly three distinct factors
+1) A number 1 of course.
+2) Square root of a number i.e., x(prime number).
+3) Number itself i.e., x^2.
+*/

 // return sum of divisors for all number from 1 to n
 //O(n) // max -> 1e8
 ll sumRangeDivisors(int n)